evilmartians/liquor/doc/language-spec.md

 ### 2.4 Expressions

-Liquor has _expressions_, which can be used to perform computations with values.
+Liquor features _expressions_, which can be used to perform computations with values.
 This section does not define a normative grammar; the full grammar is provided in section [Grammar](#grammar).

 Order of evaluation of Liquor expressions is not defined.
 As every value is immutable, the value of the entire expression should not depend upon the order of evaluation.
-Implementation-provided tags and functions must not mutate any global state and should not access it whenever possible.
+Implementation-provided functions must not access or mutate global state; implementation-provided tags may access or mutate global state, but this is highly discouraged.

 #### 2.4.1 Literals